Straight man

-The straight man is a stock character in a comedy performance, especially a double act, sketch comedy, or farce.
+The straight man, also known as a "comedic foil", is a stock character in a comedy performance, especially a double act, sketch comedy, or farce.
 When a comedy partner behaves eccentrically, the straight man is expected to maintain composure.
-The direct contribution to the comedy a straight man provides usually comes in the form of a deadpan.
+The straight man is a foil, a contrasting character to the funny man.
+The direct contribution to the comedy a straight man provides typically comes in the form of a deadpan.

 A straight man with no direct comedic role has historically been known as a stooge.
 Typically, he is expected to feed the funny man lines that he can respond to for laughs (and is hence sometimes known as a feed), while seeking no acclamation for himself.
-If a straight man unintentionally breaks composure and laughs, it is known in British English as corpsing.

 History

 In vaudeville, effective straight men were much less common than comedians.
 The straight man's name usually appeared first and he usually received 60% of the take.
 This helped take the sting out of not being the laugh-getter and helped ensure the straight man's loyalty to the team.
 Abbott and Costello, one of America's most popular comedy duos of the 1940s and 50s in radio, film and television, began as nightclub performers when the straight-faced Bud Abbott contrasted against the bumbling Lou Costello; Abbott, unusually, allowed Costello a larger paycheck to keep him on the team.